Grants for research

 Read more about the NWO Human Capital programme.

 This fund supports policy-oriented research.
 It aims to give a scientific basis to educational policy and allow for a more conscious choice between different policies.
 More information can be found here (only in Dutch).

-For advice on selecting the right funding program and help with writing a funding application, teachers can go to the Centre for Academic Teaching.
+For advice on selecting the right funding program and help with writing a funding application, teachers can go to the Centre for Academic Teaching and Learning.